AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 _, data = np.loadtxt("./spec", unpack=True)
 {% endhighlight %}

 We are just using numpy's loadtext function with its unpack parameter.
-This allows us to parse the the second column to our *data* variable and the first to the *underscore* variable.
-You could have named this variable waht ever you want, but "_" or names starting with a "_" don't show up in spyder's variable explorer by default; using it keeps everything a little bit cleaner.
+This allows us to parse the second column to our *data* variable and the first to the *underscore* variable.
+You could have named this variable what ever you want, but "\_" or names starting with a "\_" don't show up in spyder's variable explorer by default; using them, keeps everything a little bit cleaner.

 Now we have to normalise the data.
 This means we want to define each point relative to the maxima of the spectra.
 Therefore, we have to divide each data-point by the maxima's value.
 We can get the maxima using the *max()* function.
 Then, we can simply divide our array by this scalar.